 In the early 1990s, Mr. Crowley served as a researcher in the Energy Systems Laboratory, a member institution of the Texas Engineering Experiment Station at Texas A&M University.
 In this role, he oversaw the implementation and maintenance of advanced building control and sensor technologies for several Texas-based government and school facilities.

 In the late 1990s, Mr. Crowley worked in the electric utility industry as a consultant with Sargent & Lundy LLC.
 As an engineer in the Mechanical and Analytical Division, he performed technical analysis of various plant thermodynamic and heat transfer processes and evaluation of equipment failure scenarios for several utility clients throughout the Midwest.

-During the summer of 2001, Mr. Crowley served as project manager of the Demand Responsive Buildings Program, a multi-million dollar grant peak load reduction program sponsored by the California Energy Commission to provide demand relief to end-users during the California energy crisis.
-Mr. Crowley was responsible for spearheading an effort to market an energy reduction program to industrial, commercial, and institutional end-users throughout the state.
+During the summer of 2001, Mr. Crowley served as a project manager of the Demand Responsive Buildings Program, a peak load reduction program sponsored by the California Energy Commission to provide demand relief to end-users during the California energy crisis.
+Mr. Crowley was responsible for spearheading an effort to implement an energy reduction program to industrial, commercial, and institutional end-users throughout the state.